-A total of nine (9) slope inclinometers are installed within the TSF, two (2) of which were installed during 2012.
-During the 2013 construction season five (5) of the SI's located below the Main Embankment were extended to allow for construction of the Main Embankment buttress.
+A total of nine slope inclinometers installed in the TSF are currently functional, three below the Perimeter Embankment and six below the Main Embankment.
+During the 2013 construction season five of the SIs below the Main Embankment were extended to allow for the build up of the Main buttress.
+The following general trends in the slope inclinometers were noted during 2013 and can been seen on the plots in Appendix C: